adryd325/dotfiles/README.md

 $ bash -c "`curl -sL adryd.co/install.sh`"
 $ bash -c "`wget -Qo- adryd.co/install.sh`"

-**DISCLAIMER**: These scripts are mostly public for teaching purposes, for reference on how my system is configured, or for others to extend them for their own use.
+<b>DISCLAIMER</b>: These scripts are mostly public for teaching purposes, for
+reference on how my system is configured, or for others to extend them for their own use.
 These scripts are very opinionated and you may not like what they do.